howl-editor/howl/site/source/doc/api/ui/window.md

 - `above`: Places the view above `anchor`.
 - `below`:Places the view below `anchor`.

+### remember_focus ()

+Remember the currently focussed view as the focussed view until the focus switches to another view in the grid.
+This means even when the focus switches to a view outside the grid, peroperties and methods that use the current view - for example, [`current_view`](#current_view) - will continue to use the remembered view.

 ### remove_view (view = nil)

 Removes the specified `view`, or the currently focused view if not specified,